shdown/luastatus/plugins/network-rate-linux/README.rst

   - ``iface_filter``: a function

-    If specified, this must be a function that takes a string (interface name) and return ``true`` if we are interested in network rates for this interface, ``false`` or ``nil`` otherwise.
+    If specified, this must be a function that takes a string (interface name) and returns ``true`` if we are interested in network rates for this interface, ``false`` or ``nil`` otherwise.